Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Full disclosure, I picked up my NEO U9-H from eBay for far less than what it goes for retail.
 So I missed out on the unboxing experience.

 For the money I saved, I’m OK with that.
-But we’ll get into price a bit later.
+But we’ll get into the price a bit later.

-The case is made of a matte-black finish with rounded edges, much like you’d find on an Apple TV.
-There’s no display screen on the front, and only a very small LED light to let you know when it’s on.
+There’s no display screen on the front and only a tiny LED light to let you know when it’s on.

 Ports

-Looking at the side of the box, you’ll find the main power switch, three USB 2.0 ports and a micro-SD card slot for additional storage.
+Looking at the side of the box, you’ll find the main power switch, three USB 2.0 ports, and a microSD card slot for additional storage.

-You’ll also find a micro-USB OTG (On-The Go) port which allows you to connect the device to your PC for manual firmware updates.
+You’ll also find a micro-USB OTG (On-The-Go) port which allows you to connect the device to your PC for manual firmware updates.

 On the back, things look very similar to other MINIX TV boxes.